-California realtor attacked, groped by man at open house in attack caught on video
+California realtor attacked, groped by man at open house in assault caught on video

 An open house in Southern California turned into a fight for her life for a real estate agent, who was violently attacked and groped in an assault that was captured on video.